Higher-Order Functions

 functionParameter1 <functionName> :<higher order symbol> functionParameter2

-In DolphinDB, the first parameter of all templates must be a function name.
-To call
+In DolphinDB, the first parameter of all higher-order functions must be a function

-more than one function in a higher-order function, you can specify the call
+name.
+To call more than one function in a higher-order function, you can specify the

-higher-order function as the first parameter <functionName>, and then pass
+call higher-order function as the first parameter <functionName>, and then

 Higher-order Function Summary

-The summary table below shows template names and applications.
+The summary table below shows higher-order function names and applications.

 Symbol | Name | Applications | Examples |